 Nov.
-9 Vote-by-Mail Ballots Returned Via Post Office - Deadline (E+3) Vote-by-mail ballots that are postmarked on or before Election Day or is time stamped or date stamped by a bona fide private mail delivery company on or before Election Day, and received by the county elections official shall be considered received on time.
-If the ballot has no postmark, a postmark with no date, or an illegible postmark, the vote by mail ballot identification envelope must be signed and dated by the voter pursuant to Section 3011 on or before Election Day in order to be considered received on time. §3020 Nov.
-12 (E+6) County Holiday - Office Closed Nov.
-14 Unsigned ballot envelope statement (E+8) Voters who failed to sign their vote-by-mail ballot envelope have until 8 days after the election to provide a signature on an Unsigned Ballot Envelope Statement to the County Elections Department. §3019 Nov.
-22 - 23 (E+16 to 17) County Holiday - Office Closed 5 days after canvass Recount May Be Requested Within five (5) days after the completion of the official canvass, any voter may request a recount by filing a written request with the Elections official and specifying which candidates and/or measures are to be recounted.
+7 - Dec.
+3 Official Canvass (E+2 to E+28) The official canvass of precinct returns is to be completed during this time. §15301, 15372 Nov.
+12 Vote-by-Mail Ballots Returned Via Post Office - Deadline (E+7) Vote-by-mail ballots that are postmarked on or before Election Day or is time stamped or date stamped by a bona fide private mail delivery company on or before Election Day, and received by the county elections official shall be considered received on time.
+If the ballot has no postmark, a postmark with no date, or an illegible postmark, the vote by mail ballot identification envelope must be signed and dated by the voter pursuant to Section 3011 on or before Election Day to be considered received on time. §3020 Nov.
+11 County Holiday - Office Closed (E+6) Nov.
+28 - 29 County Holiday - Office Closed (E+23 to 24) Dec.
+1 Last day to cure your signature on your vote-by-mail ballot envelope (E+26) Voters who failed to sign their vote-by-mail ballot envelope or whose signature does not compare to the one we have on file, have until 2 days before we certify the election to provide their signature on a ballot envelope statement and file it with the County Elections Department. §3019 5 days after canvass Recount May Be Requested Within five (5) days after the completion of the official canvass, any voter may request a recount by filing a written request with the Elections official and specifying which candidates and/or measures are to be recounted.
 The request may specify the order of the precincts for the recount, and the petitioning voter shall, before commencement of each day's recount, deposit such sum as the official requires to cover costs (approximately \$500 per day).
 "Completion of the canvass" shall be presumed to be the time when the elections official signs the certified Statement of Vote. §15620 - 15634